54321: Reception

-The film's released trailer received mixed response, which pleased the director.

 M. Suganth of The Times of India opined that "And the film, too, never truly addresses the moral question at the heart of its plot — what makes one evil and is there difference between one evil act and another".
 Malini Mannath of The New Indian Express wrote that "54321 is opportunity lost!"
+The film was also reviewed by Hindustan Times, and Sowmya Rajendran for The News Minute.